writetome51/abstract-app-paginator/README.md

 getItemsPerPage(): number

-setCurrentPageNumber(num): Promise<void>
+getTotalPages(): number

+setCurrentPageNumber(num, option? = {reload: false}): Promise<void>
+    // Set 'option.reload' to true if page data must be reloaded from the source

 getCurrentPageNumber(): number

-resetToFirstPage(): Promise<void>
-    // Intended to be called after the order of the dataset changes
-    // (like after sorting), or after the total number of items changes
-    // (like after a search).

 getCurrentPage(): any[]

-getTotalPages(): number
 ```
 </details>